Home

 Prostaglandins, it was also discovered, are only active for a short period of time before they are modified into a non-functional form and are subsequently excreted from the body.
 So tissue cannot store prostaglandins, but must instead synthesise them in a nearby area when needed.

-Approximately a dozen different prostaglandins have been identified to date, each of which is associated with different kinds of activities and effects on various kinds of tissue.
-One important activity of a group of prostaglandins is facilitating the relaxation of the muscle walls and the delineate blood vessels, effectively dilating them.
 Working in conjunction with thromboxanes, prostaglandins play an equally important role in blood clotting, and the balance between the two kinds of substances essentially control whether or not coagulation occurs.
 Also, many prostaglandins induce inflammation and the constriction of muscle tissue, while certain prostaglandins are believed to be involved in the inhibition or promotion of activities such as ion transport, cell growth, temperature regulation, and immune system response.

 Prostaglandins in bite sizes!
+The science bit

 • Prostaglandins are a subset of a larger family of substances called eicosanoids